DougBeney/dougie.io/_posts/2018-07-16-tabs-in-emacs.md

 ;; removing 1 space at a time.
 (setq backward-delete-char-untabify-method 'hungry)

+;; Uncomment the below line after installing smart-tabs-mode ;;(smart-tabs-insinuate 'c 'javascript 'python)

+;; Python tab support hook, as python.el frustratingly forces you to use spaces ;; Note that you'll need smart-tabs-mode for this to work (add-hook 'python-mode-hook (lambda () (setq tab-width custom-tab-width)))

 ;; (OPTIONAL) Shift width for evil-mode users
 ;; For the vim-like motions of ">>" and "<<".
 (setq-default evil-shift-width 2)